 High blood pressure or Hypertension

-If you have a blood pressure is high, then your heart needs to work harder than to circulate blood throughout your body. gradually, this extra exertion can make your heart muscle too weak or too stiff to pump blood effectively.
+If you have blood pressure is high, then your heart needs to work harder than to circulate blood throughout your body. gradually, this extra exertion can make your heart muscle too weak or too stiff to pump blood effectively.

 Faulty Heart Valves